Amazon Marketplace Update: FBA Prep Services and FBM Refunds (Updated: Jan 22, 2026)

 The company is expanding its U.S. workforce ahead of the holiday season, creating 250,000 jobs nationwide with an average pay of $23 per hour for regular employees and $19 per hour for seasonal staff.

 These updates reflect Amazon’s ongoing effort to streamline compliance, optimize fulfillment costs, and stabilize the marketplace amid rapid policy evolution.
-This guide from Velocity Sellers breaks down every 2025 change — showing how optimized Amazon listings and smarter compliance management can help sellers prepare for Q4 success.
+This guide from Velocity Sellers breaks down every 2025 change — showing how optimized Amazon listings and more innovative compliance management can help sellers prepare for Q4 success.

 Major Amazon Announcements and Updates in 2025